etsangsplk/go-sensor/logging/README.md

 {"level":"ERROR","time":"2018-04-22T20:42:08.047Z","file":"examples/main.go:107","message":"Bad request","service":"service1","requestId":"5add5610eb744568c6000001","param1":"value1","error":"Bad value for param1"}
 ```

 A complete example for request tracing can be found in the [examples/main.go](https://github.com/splunk/logging/blob/master/examples/main.go).
+Additional examples for Chi fremworks are in chi.go.

 ## Component Logging
 A component logger is simply a logger used in a specific parts of the program.
 It traces out {"component": componentName}.
 There will be features in the future for registering these named loggers so they can be remotely administrated.
 Component loggers can be useful in non-request paths, for example a goroutine that does background reaping of stale data.